AtzeDeVries/docker-compose-nba/README.md

 In this repository are some Docker Compose files for running a NBA cluster in docker containers.
 This will install `api`, `etl` , `elasticsearch`, `kibana`.

+You can use `docker-compose-with-minio.yaml` to install it with Minio S3 service (https://minio.io)

+You can use `docker-compose-with-grafana.yml` to install it with Grafana (https://grafana.net/)

+You can use `docker-compose-all.yaml` to add Minio and Grafana.

 ### Quickstart
 To start a cluster without configuring run
 ```